 We play a key role in interdisciplinary curricula and research projects involving biogeochemistry, soil science, plant science, sustainable cropping systems, and invertebrate and microbial ecology.
-Through its teaching and research programs in these areas the department addresses the needs of Maine’s natural resource-based industries and contributes to a knowledge foundation upon which their sustainability can be built.
+Through its teaching and research programs in these areas we address the needs of Maine’s natural resource-based industries and contributes to a knowledge foundation upon which their sustainability can be built.

-The department is directly responsible for the B.S. degree in Environmental Horticulture and Sustainable Agriculture, and its faculty play a pivotal role through instruction and advising in the Ecology and Environmental Sciences B.S. program.
-The department participates in seven graduate degree programs at both the M.S. and Ph.D. levels.
+The School of Food and Agriculture is directly responsible for the B.S. degree in Environmental Horticulture and Sustainable Agriculture, and play a pivotal role through instruction and advising in the Ecology and Environmental Sciences B.S. program.
+We participates in seven graduate degree programs at both the M.S. and Ph.D. levels.

 In complying with the letter and spirit of applicable laws and pursuing its own goals of diversity, the University of Maine shall not discriminate on the grounds of race, color, religion, sex, sexual orientation, including transgender status or gender expression, national origin, citizenship status, age, disability, genetic information or veteran’s status in employment, education, and all other areas of the University of Maine.
 The University provides reasonable accommodations to qualified individuals with disabilities upon request.